Yousry2/ops/README.md

 ## Run Application locally

-1- Make sure you have the latest npm installed in your machine [Download NPM ](https://nodejs.org/en/download).
+1- Make sure you have the latest npm installed in your machine [Download NPM ](https://nodejs.org/en/download). locally I use node v20.9.0

 2- Clone the application repository in your machine and using your operating system terminal navigate to the repository root file path